 These spaces have been declining in many areas due to suburban sprawl, which prioritizes private homes and car-centric infrastructure over walkable public gathering places.
 This trend reduces opportunities for casual social interactions, which are vital for fostering community and civic engagement.

-Our project envisions an integrated approach to creat first and third places, with some members also being able to make the space their source of revenue.
+Our project envisions an integrated approach to create first and third places, with some members also being able to make the space their source of revenue.

 What makes an appropriate lot?